 The Yurok Tribe's Klamath Salmon Festival

-Attendees of the all-day, free event will have an opportunity to learn more about Yurok culture, dance to live music, shop for authentic handmade gifts from nearly 100 vendors.
+Attendees of the family-centered, free event will have an opportunity to learn more about Yurok culture, dance to live music and shop for authentic handmade gifts from nearly 100 vendors.
 Also featured at the festival is a fun area for kids.
 As always, there is a delicious, traditionally cooked salmon feast.
 The ten dollar lunch includes a hunk of fresh salmon, homemade sides and a drink.

-The Veteran’s breakfast will start at 8 a.m. at the Klamath Community Center on Salmon Blvd.
+The Veteran’s breakfast will start at 7:30 a.m. at the Klamath Community Center on Salmon Blvd.
 The breakfast will be followed by a parade at 9:30 a.m.
 The winners of the Noo-rey-o-won-ee (Beautiful girl inside and out)/Keet-ko (Strong/Able boy) Contest will be honored for their contribution to the community at 10:30.
 The famously delicious salmon lunch will start at 11:00 a.m.
 Into the Current will start at Noon.